chen42/presentations/cho_ag.md

 *	vascular smooth muscle
 	* minimal effect
 	* most blood vessels in the body do not have parasympathetic innervation
+		* there are [exceptions]
+		* what is the direct effect of [ACh](#/vascular) on vasculature?

-Note: this is different between direct and indirect acting agonists, while the direct agonist ACh dilates vasculature via NO and constricts the vasculature if act on the smooth muscle directly, the indirect agonist has minimal effect because there is no endogenous ACh in most vessels.
+// this is different between direct and indirect acting agonists, while the direct agonist ACh dilates vasculature via NO and constricts the vasculature if act on the smooth muscle directly, the indirect agonist has minimal effect because there is no endogenous ACh in most vessels.
 The PDE 5 inhibitors prolong the effect of NO.

 ---